lambdatronic/matrix-viz/README.md

-This will render the matrix as either an 8-bit grayscale image (color-ramp = :gray), an 8-bit grayscale image with semilog scaling (color-ramp = :graylog), or an 8-bit RGB image (color-ramp = :color) and save it to the given filename in PNG format.
+This will render the matrix as either an 8-bit grayscale image (color-ramp = :gray), an 8-bit grayscale image with semilog scaling (color-ramp = :graylog), an 8-bit RGB image (color-ramp = :color), or an 8-bit RGB image with semilog scaling (color-ramp = :colorlog) and save it to the given filename in PNG format.
 Any pixels matching nodata-value will be masked out.
 The size of the output image will be rows * pixels-per-cell by columns * pixels-per-cell, where pixels-per-cell is a positive integer.